 User Acquisition Efficiency

-Unlike enterprise software that is typically sold by sales teams, consumer internet businesses like Remitly grow by a combination of product virality, paid advertisement or incentives.
+Unlike enterprise software that's typically sold by dedicated sales teams, consumer internet businesses like Remitly grow from a combination of product virality, paid advertisement, and incentives.

-Remitly's EBITDA was $5.36 million this quarter, which translates to a 2.63% margin.
-Over the last twelve months Remitly has shown above-average profitability for a consumer internet business with average EBITDA margins of 0.24%.
+This quarter, Remitly's EBITDA came in at $8.18 million, resulting in a 3.1% margin.
+The company has also shown above-average profitability for a consumer internet business over the last four quarters, with average EBITDA margins of 4.7%.

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Remitly burned through $1.73 million in Q1, with cash flow turning negative year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Remitly burned through $37.06 million in Q4, increasing the cash burn by 53% year on year.

-Remitly has burned through $149.9 million in cash over the last twelve months, a -20.8% free cash flow margin.
-This low FCF margin is a result of Remitly's need to continue investing in the business in order to fuel growth.
+Remitly has burned through $58.45 million of cash over the last 12 months, resulting in a negative 6.2% free cash flow margin.
+This below-average FCF margin stems from Remitly's continuous need to reinvest in its business to penetrate the market.

-We were very impressed by Remitly's strong user growth this quarter.
-And we were also excited to see the really strong revenue growth.
-Zooming out, we think this impressive quarter should have shareholders feeling very positive.
-The company is up 4.52% on the results and currently trades at $18.05 per share.
+We were very impressed by Remitly's robust user growth this quarter.
+We were also excited it produced strong revenue growth and forward looking guidance was also optimistic.
+Zooming out, we think this was an impressive quarter that should delight shareholders.
+The stock is up 11.6% after reporting and currently trades at $19.75 per share.

 Is Now The Time?

-Remitly's price/gross profit ratio based on the next twelve months is 6.4x.
-There are definitely things to like about Remitly and looking at the consumer internet landscape right now, it seems that the company trades at a pretty interesting price point.
+At the moment Remitly trades at 42.0x next 12 months EV-to-EBITDA.
+There's definitely a lot of things to like about Remitly and looking at the consumer internet landscape right now, it seems that it doesn't trade at an unreasonable price point.

-The Wall St analysts covering the company had a one year price target of $20 per share right before these results, implying that they saw upside in buying Remitly even in the short term.
+Wall Street analysts covering the company had a one-year price target of $26.50 per share right before these results (compared to the current share price of $19.75), implying they saw upside in buying Remitly in the short term.